On base point freeness for rank one foliations: Numerically trivial log canonical foliated pairs

 Thus, after replacing $X$ by a finite cover which is ramified only on fibres of $X \to Z$, we may assume that we have a morphism $f\colon X \to F$ over $Z$ such that a general fibre of $b\colon F \to Z$ is an abelian variety and there exists a rank one foliation $\mathcal G$ on $F$ such that $\mathcal G_z$ is defined by a global vector field for general $z \in Z$.
 In particular, we have a non-trivial natural map $T_{\cal F}\to f^*T_{\cal G}$ and therefore there exists a divisor $B\ge 0$ such that $K_{\cal F}=f^*K_{\cal G}+B$.
 Since $K_{\cal G}$ is pseudo-effective, it follows that $K_{\mathcal F} \sim f^*K_{\mathcal G}$.
 Thus, we may freely replace $X$ by $F$ and we may assume that a general fibre of $X \to Z$ is an abelian variety.

-Next, note that if $C \subset Z$ is a general complete intersection curve, then ${\rm Pic}^0(C) = {\rm Pic}^0(Z)$, and so to show that $L$ is torsion it suffices to show that $L\vert_C$ is torsion.
+Next, note that if $C \subset Z$ is a general complete intersection curve, then the natural map ${\rm Pic}^0(Z) \to {\rm Pic}^0(C)$ is injective, and so to show that $L$ is torsion it suffices to show that $L\vert_C$ is torsion.
 Thus we may freely replace $Z$ by $C$ and $X$ by $a^{-1}(C)$ and so may assume that $Z$ is a curve.
 Next, let us consider a semi-stable reduction of $X \to Z$ which is guaranteed to exist by \cite{kkms73}, i.e., a diagram

 where $\sigma\colon Z' \to Z$ is finite and $\alpha\colon X' \to X$ is the composition of a resolution of singularities of $X\times_ZZ'$ together with the natural projection $X\times_ZZ' \to X$.
 By taking our resolution of singularities to be functorial and noting that the ramification of $X' \to X$ is $\alpha^{-1}\mathcal F$-invariant, arguing as above, we again see that $K_{\alpha^{-1}\mathcal F} = \alpha^*K_{\mathcal F}$.
 Thus we may freely replace $X$ by $X'$ and so may assume that $X \to Z$ is semi-stable.